denten-books/plain-text/0-chapter.md

 generation's dissatisfaction with "armchair" philosophizing.
 Recall the burning armchair, the symbol for experimental philosophy.
-Joshua Knobe and Shaun Nichols, some of the early proponents of the movement, explain that "many of the deepest questions of philosophy can only be properly addressed by immersion oneself in the messy, contingent, highly variable truths about how human being really are" [@knobe_experimental_2008, 3].
-The emergence of laboratories, studios, and maker spaces as transformative ways of *doing* research in the humanities constitute a part of the same trend.
-Such spaces reach for metaphors of activity that reconfigure existing relationships between space, labor, idea, artifact, instrument, and inscription.
+Joshua Knobe and Shaun Nichols, some of the early proponents of the movement, explain that "many of the deepest questions of philosophy can only be properly addressed by immersing oneself in the messy, contingent, highly variable truths about how human beings really are" [@knobe_experimental_2008, 3].
+The emergence of laboratories, studios, and maker spaces as transformative ways of *doing* research in the humanities constitutes a part of the same trend.
+Such spaces reach for metaphors of activity that reconfigure existing relationships between people, space, labor, idea, artifact, instrument, and inscription.

 As an example of what I have been calling here the "experimental turn" in the field of early modern history, consider the preface to a recent volume on *Ways